Skip to product information

 An essential item is our go-to way to solve the problem because it works for most people

 Getting handrails installed can prevent falls and facilitate independence.
 Adding a stair lift can make it possible to stay living at home even when physically doing the stairs is not possible.
-And adding a custom ramp can be the difference between living at home and needing to move.
+And adding a custom ramp or a bathroom remodel can be the difference between living at home and needing to move.

 Find a vetted contractor with experience specifically in accessibility and home modifications in your area by completing the popup or clicking here!